gardener/gardener/docs/api-reference/core.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>AllowPrivilegedContainers indicates whether privileged containers are allowed in the Shoot (default: true).</p>
+<p>AllowPrivilegedContainers indicates whether privileged containers are allowed in the Shoot.
+Defaults to true for Kubernetes versions below v1.25.
+Unusable for Kubernetes versions v1.25 and higher.</p>
 </td>
 </tr>
 <tr>